zeruiz/ABCoolTool/README.md

 2. Enter `R`, type in `install.packages("shiny")` and `install.packages("ggplot2")` as dependencies.

-3. After packages being installed, type in `library(shiny)` to load the package into the work environment.
+3. After finishing the installation of packages, type in `library(shiny)` to load the package into the work environment.

 4. Type in `runGitHub("zeruiz/ABCoolTool")` and run.
 The dashboard will automatically run on the browser.